Your Panther Experience Starts Here

 - Financial Aid, Scholarships, or Payment Plan: Make your appointment with your financial aid advisor by calling 708.656.8000 ext.2428 or email email@example.com.
 It is important to meet with your financial aid advisor to verify all documents and forms are completed in order to receive your aid.
 Students who do not qualify for FAFSA or RISE ACT, should still check-in regarding scholarships and students loans options.
 Students who do not qualify for any option above must set up for a payment plan through the Cashier's office 708.656.8000 ext.2268, firstname.lastname@example.org, or by visiting their Panther Portal Self-Service Menu.

-- Academic Advising: Make your appointment with your academic advisor by calling 708.656.8000 ext.2250 or email firstname.lastname@example.org.
+- Academic Advising: Make your appointment with your academic advisor by calling 708.656.8000 ext.2250 or email email@example.com.
 It is important to meet with your advisor to discuss your college and career goals, select your courses for the semester based on your program interest, and schedule a placement test.
 Advising Office is located in building B, first floor.
-First day of registration for Summer and Fall is April 5th, 2021!
+Registration is now open for the Fall semester!

 - After registration, get your Books: Know what classes you are taking?
 Awesome!
-You can visit our Follet Bookstore on campus and purchase or rent your materials.
-Bring your class schedule to locate the necessary books for your courses.
-Purchase your books early so you can get a head start and be ready for your first day of class.
-The bookstore is located in building C, first floor or visit their online shop https://www.bkstr.com/mortonstore/home
+You can visit our Follet E-Bookstore and purchase or rent your materials.
+Purchase your books early so you can get a head start and be ready for your first day of class. https://www.bkstr.com/mortonstore/home

 NSO part 2 Event – SAVE THE DATE

-Both parts of NSO are mandatory for students who have graduated from High School within the last 3 years (Class of 2018-Present).
+Both parts of NSO are mandatory for students who have graduated from High School within the last 3 years (Class of 2020-Present).
 Failure to complete will result in future registration holds.

-Transfer, GED, and returning students are not require to complete NSO.
+Transfer, GED, and returning students are not required to complete NSO.